MrWellington/twitter-api-assignment/readme.md

 * src
   * API
-    * Vanacorps.TwitterClient.API: ASP.NET Core API project acting as the application host and exposing an API controller to retrieve the tweet report.
+    * **Vanacorps.TwitterClient.API**: ASP.NET Core API project acting as the application host and exposing an API controller to retrieve the tweet report.
   * Core
-    * Vanacorps.TwitterClient.Domain: Collection of important business entities written as POCOs.
+    * **Vanacorps.TwitterClient.Domain**: Collection of important business entities written as POCOs.
 Per clean architecture guidance all dependencies point inward towards this project.
-    * Vanacorps.TwitterClient.Application: Contains all business logic for the application, largely utilizing a basic [CQRS](https://martinfowler.com/bliki/CQRS.html) pattern implementation.
+    * **Vanacorps.TwitterClient.Application**: Contains all business logic for the application, largely utilizing a basic [CQRS](https://martinfowler.com/bliki/CQRS.html) pattern implementation.
 Also contains contracts to invert dependencies from outer layers such as the infrastructure and API.
   * Infrastructure
-    * Vanacorps.TwitterClient.Persistence: Encapsulates concerns related to data persistence.
+    * **Vanacorps.TwitterClient.Persistence**: Encapsulates concerns related to data persistence.
 Utilizes EF Core, currently configured to use an in-memory database.
-    * Vanacorps.TwitterClient.HttpClient: Infrastructure project to encapsulate the HTTP client responsible for receiving tweets and placing them on a messaging queue.
+    * **Vanacorps.TwitterClient.HttpClient**: Infrastructure project to encapsulate the HTTP client responsible for receiving tweets and placing them on a messaging queue.
 Utilizes MassTransit library as an abstraction around message sending, currently using an in-memory bus.
 Intended to be host-able separately from the app for scaling purposes.
-    * Vanacorps.TwitterClient.TweetProcessor: Infrastructure project to encapsulate the processing required to receive tweets from a messaging queue, process them, and send them to the data store.
+    * **Vanacorps.TwitterClient.TweetProcessor**: Infrastructure project to encapsulate the processing required to receive tweets from a messaging queue, process them, and send them to the data store.
 Utilizes MassTransit library as an abstraction around message consuming, currently using an in-memory bus.
 Intended to be host-able separately from the app for scaling purposes.
 * test
-  * Vanacorps.TwitterClient.Application.UnitTests: xUnit test project covering business logic in the application project.
+  * **Vanacorps.TwitterClient.Application.UnitTests**: xUnit test project covering business logic in the application project.

 ## Running locally